Biggest injury questions for all 32 teams in Week 11

 Miami Dolphins

 The Dolphins head into the bye week in desperate need of good health news.
 Adam Gase said he wasn't sure they would have 46 healthy players to be active if they had a game this week.
-Ryan Tannehill threw passes last weekend, and the Dolphins are hopeful that if he continues to throw without much pain than there is a chance he could play Nov.
-25. He's not out of the woods yet, but it is the most optimism we've seen so far on an injury that kept him out for the last five games.
-Receivers DeVante Parker (shoulder) and Jakeem Grant (foot) are expected to miss some time, but Gase indicated neither injury seems to be season-ending.
+Ryan Tannehill threw passes last weekend, and the Dolphins are hopeful that if he continues to throw without much pain, there is a chance he could play Nov.
+25. He isn't out of the woods yet, but it is the most optimism we've seen on an injury that kept him out the past five games.
+Receivers DeVante Parker (shoulder) and Jakeem Grant (foot) are expected to miss some time, but Gase indicated that neither injury seems to be season-ending.
 There is optimism that Laremy Tunsil, Ja'Wuan James, Ted Larsen and Charles Harris are close to returning and could do so on Nov.
 25 vs. the Colts. -- Cameron Wolfe

 New England Patriots

-Patriots TE Rob Gronkowski is a player who probably will benefit most from the bye, as he's missed three of the last four games (back, ankle).
+Patriots TE Rob Gronkowski is the player who probably will benefit most from the bye, as he has missed three of the past four games (back, ankle).
 Getting Gronkowski back, as well as starting right guard Shaq Mason, would naturally be a big boost to the team.
 No. 2 TE Dwayne Allen (knee) has been walking with the aid of crutches and didn't take part in the team's lone bye-week practice. -- Mike Reiss

 New York Jets

 The Jets are on their bye week, giving QB Sam Darnold extra time to rest his strained right foot.
 He wasn't close to playing last week, but he's out of his walking boot, which is an encouraging sign.
 Still, he's far from a lock for Week 12 against the Patriots.
-He still hasn't practiced since suffering the injury.
-The Jets will err on the side of caution, so there's a chance he may not return until the following week against the Titans.
+He hasn't practiced since suffering the injury.
+The Jets will err on the side of caution, so there's a chance he might not return until the following week against the Titans.
 Josh McCown would start again in his place. -- Rich Cimini

 AFC NORTH